davecroman/code-snippets/README.md

 Sometimes, I need a quick reference.
 Sometimes, I need to just get things done.
 Sometimes, I'm better off with a bit of order in a world of chaos.

-Hence this collection of snippets.
+Hence this collection of notes I mustered over the course of my life as a young developer.

+## What is this not?

+1. This is not a collection of development documentations.
+2. This is not absolute truth.
+3. This is not complete.

 ## Contributing